What Is Mortgage Protection Insurance?

 Mortgage protection insurance definition

-MPI is an optional policy available to borrowers that pays off the remaining mortgage balance should the policyholder or spouse pass away.
-It’s a form of life insurance because policyholders pay premiums while alive and it only pays out in the event of death (or other circumstances, depending on the policy), which is why you might see it called mortgage protection life insurance.
+MPI is an optional policy available to borrowers that pays off the remaining mortgage balance in the event that the policyholder or their spouse passes away.
+It’s a form of life insurance: Policyholders pay premiums while alive, and it only pays out in the event of death (or other circumstances, depending on the policy).
+As a result, you may see it referred to as mortgage protection life insurance.

 The option to purchase MPI usually appears after closing on a mortgage.
 Solicitations often come in the mail from insurance companies, but you can purchase policies from lenders, private insurance companies or life insurance agents.
-Providers often put limits on how long you can wait after closing to purchase a policy and what age you can be at the time of purchase.
+Providers often place limits on how long you can wait after closing to purchase a policy and the maximum age you can be at the time of purchase.

 » MORE: How to buy a house